Ray Carofano

-Ray Carofano (born 1942 in New Haven, Connecticut) is an American photographer who lives and works in the Los Angeles port town of San Pedro.
+Ray Carofano (born December 7, 1942) is an American photographer who lives and works in the Los Angeles port town of San Pedro.

 Life and work

+Carofano was born on December 7, 1942 in New Haven, Connecticut.

 Carofano's career in photography spans over fifty years.
 It was first a hobby, then a passion and finally a profession.
 His self-education in photography began at an early age when his parents gave him the complete set of The Encyclopedia of Photography.
 He studied at Quinnipiac College, Southern Connecticut State College and Paier School of Art.

 In 1969 he started Ray Carofano Photography Inc., specializing in product photography with special effects.
 When he wasn't shooting ads and brochures for clients he was doing his own personal work.
 In 1991 he began focusing more on fine art work and less on commercial work.

 Carofano's early work was mostly street photography - marginalized people on the fringes of society inspired by the sight of railroad "hobos" he had witnessed as a boy.
 In 1998 he began Faces of Pedro, formal studio portraits of local "characters".
 Bill Kouwenhoven, contributing editor to HotShoe Magazine, wrote; "Ray’s portraits are haunted by the haggard visages and dark shadings that speak of those moving through long nights looking for something that was, and might never be again."
 Carofano's decades-long Faces of Pedro reflects his ongoing engagement with this early passion.

 Carofano's subjects have shifted during his career, beginning with figurative subjects - even human feet - and moving towards landscapes and the Mojave Desert.
 The desert, and the detritus left by inhabitants long gone, started in 1993 and is on going.
 Broken Dreams, the 23-year project, examines the disconnect between the American dream of independence and the realities of social isolation.
 These subjects were further explored in his series Terrene and High Tension.
 The Terrene photographs reveal Carofano's penchant for documenting the environment as it cycles from life to death, desolation to renewal.
 His most recent work, riverrun, shot entirely in color, documents the Los Angeles River.